iruble23/INDE-577/README.md

 This data helps us understand not only the factors influencing termite activity but also their impact on wood decomposition rates globally.

-## Supervised Learning in Data Science
+## Supervised and Unsupervised Learning in Data Science

-Supervised learning involves training a machine learning model on a labeled dataset, which means that each example in the training set is paired with an output label.
-This project focuses on supervised learning techniques to predict outcomes based on known data points, which is crucial for tasks such as predicting termite activity, an important factor in ecological studies and wood industry management.
+This project explores both supervised and unsupervised learning techniques.
+Supervised learning involves training a machine learning model on a labeled dataset, crucial for tasks such as predicting termite activity.
+Unsupervised learning, on the other hand, involves finding hidden patterns or intrinsic structures in unlabeled data, useful for discovering natural groupings or anomalies in ecological data.

 ## How to Navigate and Use This Repository